lbakker77/rtrkr/README.md

 Tech Stack:

-Backend: Java Spring Boot
+Backend: Java Spring Boot, Spring Modultih, Rest, WebSockets/Stomp, Jpa/Spring Data

+Infrastructure: Docker, KeyCloak, PostgreSQL

 Frontend: Angular

-ReTracker is a practical tool for task management and a showcase of technical know-how in using modern web technologies.
+Re-Tracker is a practical tool for task management and a showcase of technical know-how in using modern web technologies.